-The Foundation is organized and operated exclusively for charitable and educational purposes within the meaning of the provisions of section 501(c) (3) of the Internal Revenue Code.
-Since the Foundation had no material unrelated business income for the years ended June 30, 2017 and 2016, no provision for income taxes has been made.
+Foundation is organized and operated exclusively for charitable and educational purposes within the meaning of the provisions of section 501(c) (3) of the Internal Revenue Code.
+Since the Foundation had no material unrelated business income for the years ended June 30, 2018 and 2017, no provision for income taxes has been made.
+TDC LLC has elected to be treated as a pass through entity for income tax purposes and all taxable items flow through to its members.
+The Foundation will be filing a form 990T for its share of taxable income (if any).

 The FASB issued guidance on accounting for uncertainty in income taxes clarifies the accounting for uncertainty of income tax positions.
 This guidance defines the threshold for recognizing tax return positions in the financial statements as "more likely than not" that the position is sustainable, based on its technical merits.
 This guidance also provides guidance on the measurement, classification and disclosure of tax return positions in the financial statements.
-No asset or liability has been recorded as of June 30, 2017 or June 30, 2016 for uncertain tax positions.
-The Foundation is no longer subject to U.S. federal or state examinations by tax authorities for years before fiscal year ended June 30, 2013.
+No asset or liability has been recorded as of June 30, 2018 or June 30, 2017 for uncertain tax positions.
+The Foundation is no longer subject to U.S. federal or state examinations by tax authorities for years before fiscal year ended June 30, 2014.